What is a SoftMeter?

 A SoftMeter is a software-derived energy meter for an electrical motor or item of thermal plant.
 SoftMeters calculate energy demand, consumption and other performance metrics in real time without referencing any physical sub-metering or current transformers.
 They do this by using real-time rated load data, actual operating data from the Building Management System, and algorithms.

-SoftMeters have been specifically designed for HVAC equipment and are ideal for scenarios where traditional sub metering is prohibitively expensive or impractical to install on every item of equipment (such as RTU’s, fans, pumps, chillers, cooling towers & boilers).
+SoftMeters have been specifically designed for HVAC equipment and are ideal for scenarios where traditional sub-metering is prohibitively expensive or impractical to install on every item of equipment (such as RTU’s, fans, pumps, chillers, cooling towers & boilers).
 Whilst the accuracy levels of SoftMeters are high, they are not billing-grade, so the technology cannot replace physical sub-metering for things like tenant billing.
-It is common for SoftMeters to compliment existing physical sub-meters as they add a deeper level of transparency and insight.
+It is common for SoftMeters to complement existing physical sub-meters as they add a deeper level of transparency and insight.
+Using HVAC analytics software such as Envizi can also help to simplify ongoing monitoring and maintenance.

 HVAC equipment is a core focus of this technology as it’s the largest energy user in a commercial building and is the most expensive building service to operate and maintain, so fixing problems with the HVAC delivers the best ROI and impact.